mpnyka/threatening_for_whom/README.md

 # threatening_for_whom
 Replication package for “Threatening for Whom?
-National boundary-making, immigration, and support for the welfare state”
+National boundary-making, immigration, and support for the welfare state”, Mireia Triguero Roura.

-Mireia Triguero Roura
 Paper forthcoming at the European Sociological Review (2025)

 TFW_ESR_cleaningfile.R